mariamf19/mariamf19.github.io/_pages/dln.md

 ---

-## This is my chatGPT-generated and self-edited narrative.
+## This is my chatGPT-generated and self-edited DLN for Fall '23.

 Title: Navigating the Digital Wilderness: My Journey into Digital Humanities